 B. Administrative agencies do twelve times as much law-making as Congress.

 C. The Chevron doctrine requires the judiciary to defer to an agency’s interpretation of federal law even when that interpretation is not the best one.
-Further, the Supreme Court currently permits agencies to fill in the gaps of federal statutes so long as Congress has put forth an intelligible principle.

 Let’s take these statements one at a time: